 - Trauma-informed support coping with the impacts, such as feeling overwhelmed, on-edge, anxious, depressed, disinterested, difficulty concentrating, numb, sick, tired, changes in sleep, or other feelings.
 This may also include safety planning.
 For example, if you are worried about seeing someone who has caused harm we can help with creating a plan about what to do.

-- Housing accommodations, both on and off-campus
+- Housing support, both on and off-campus

 - Request No Contact Orders and Stay Away Directives, both on and off-campus